dokku/dokku/docs/getting-started/upgrading.md

 # Upgrading

-If your version of dokku is pre 0.3.0 (check with `dokku version`), we recommend [a fresh install](/dokku/getting-started/installation/) on a new server.
+If your version of Dokku is pre 0.3.0 (check with `dokku version`), we recommend [a fresh install](/dokku/getting-started/installation/) on a new server.

 ## Migration Guides